sAbdelhaleem/MultizoneVAV/README.md

 ~~~
 Note: Add the environment variable without the hashtag.
 As noted earlier, Modelica Standard Library 3.2.2 is installed with JModelica source files, thus, MSL directory path is located within the JModelica directory. echo $MODELICAPATH should return the MODELICAPATH directory paths.

-**16.** Install pandas for data manipulation and analysis using the command line shown in Code Block 14, with the specific package version.
+**15.** Install pandas for data manipulation and analysis using the command line shown in Code Block 14, with the specific package version. pandas is not a prerequisite to install MultizoneVAV, however, it is used below to work with time series data.

 Code Block 14: Installing pandas.
 ~~~
 pip install 'pandas==0.23.4'
 ~~~

-**15.** Simulate MultizoneVAV using the command lines shown in Code Block 15 to test the installation.
+**16.** Simulate MultizoneVAV example to test the installation using the command lines shown in Code Block 15 to test the installation.
+The

 Code Block 15: Testing MultizoneVAV.
 ~~~